Homeless man convicted of killing woman who helped him

 John Darwin Pepper, 57, was convicted last week of first-degree felony murder and aggravated criminal sodomy in the death of 72-year-old Rita Golden.

-Golden’s daughter found her mother’s partially nude body on the kitchen floor of her Wichita home on July 15, 2019.
+Golden’s daughter found her mother’s partially nude body on the kitchen floor of her Wichita home on July 15, 2019, The Wichita Eagle reported.

 Prosecutors said Golden allowed Pepper to stay in her backyard and sometimes let him take a nap or eat inside her home.